animatlabs/animatlabs.github.io/_posts/2026-03-10-polly-v8-resilience-patterns.md

 ---
-title: ".NET Resilience: When the Defaults Aren't Enough"
+title: ".NET Resilience with Polly v8"
 excerpt: >-
-  "AddStandardResilienceHandler covers 80% of cases.
-Here's what I do for the other 20% - custom pipelines, non-HTTP scenarios, and the production config that saved my app."
+  "Most .NET apps I've worked on had zero resilience until something broke in production.
+Polly v8 setup I actually use, from the one-liner that covers 80% of cases to custom pipelines for the rest."
 categories:
   - Technical
   - .NET